speced/bikeshed/README.md

 Usage
 -----

-Import the parser module from the widlparser package and instantiate a Parser.
+Import the widlparser package and instantiate a Parser.

-       from widlparser import parser
+       import widlparser

-       widl = parser.Parser()
+       widl = widlparser.parser.Parser()

 Either pass the WebIDL text to be parsed in the constructor or call the **Parser.parse(text)** method.